straker/accessu-accessible-javascript/react/README.md

 # React Social Platform

 A sample React project for a new social platform.
-Uses React@17 and tests with Jest and Enzyme.
+Uses React@17, unit tests with Jest and Enzyme, and integration tests with Puppeteer.

 ## Helpful links